thomasanspach/Pizza-Pizza-Ashley/README.md

   * does dominoes have octocat?

 * @ aehanes
-  * cheese pizza :pizza
+  * cheese pizza :pizza:
-  * mushroom :mushroom and cheese
+  * mushroom :mushroom: and cheese